About

 Sayu Komang

 Gusti Ayu Komang Sri Mahayuni (Sayu) is a master trainer in agroecology, agroforestry, and food systems, grounded in Balinese agrarian culture and experienced with practices like biodynamic farming, permaculture design and food forests.
-She has worked across Indonesia, supporting Indigenous communities within strengthening local food systems, climate resilience, and enterprise development.
+She has worked across Indonesia and beyond, supporting Indigenous communities within local food systems, climate resilience, and enterprise development.
 Sayu brings deep experience to program management, monitoring and evaluation, supply chains and community enterprises.

 -